uzura8/flaskbird2/README.md

-Copy rows in "const firebaseConfig" object on the source code, and paste to  rows from "apiKey" to "appId" in "src/client/js/config/config.json"
+Copy rows in "const firebaseConfig" object on the source code, and paste to  rows from "apiKey" to "appId" in "src/client/js/config/config.json".
+You have to add double quotation to key string for json format.

 ```  json
 // src/client/js/config/config.json